cweitz621/Line_Item_inventory_HubSpot_Custom_Card/src/app/app.functions/README.md

 3. **Inventory Check**
    - For each line item with a SKU:
      - Queries AWS API endpoint for inventory data
-     - Handles timeouts and errors gracefully
+     - Handles timeouts and errors
      - Processes and normalizes inventory response

 4. **Response Format**